Kee2u/Stock-Analysis/README.md

 ### Refactored Code

 I then refactored the code to make it more efficient.
 Previously, the code went through all the rows 12 times for each ticker.
 This time the code ran through the rows only once and updated the ticker as it went along.
 I did this by updating the ticker once the code detected the ending price of the current ticker.
 This was possible because the rows were sorted chronologically: The ending price of one ticker was immediately before the starting price of the next as the code looped through the rows.

 In addition to creating an array for the ticker index like before, I created arrays for ticker volumes, starting price and ending price.

 **Here is the code I used.
-The values of the ticker array was initialized with the values of all 12 tickers before these lines:**
+The values of the ticker array were initialized with the values of all 12 tickers before these lines:**

     'Create a ticker Index